 What training do you offer the workforce?
 When a care home trains its staff, there is more empathy, more ideas and all-round better care.
 Smart carers make better carers.

 And what activities do residents enjoy?
-Homes that offer a good variety of activities and entertainment will ensure you keep stimulated once you’ve settled in.
+Homes that offer a variety of activities and entertainment will ensure you or your loved one remain stimulated once settled in.
 It’s also important that you opt for the type of care that will support your needs properly.
-This may not be a residential home.
+Potentially, this might not be a residential home.
 You may be feel better in a supported living facility or a nursing home.

-At Briarlea, we will only encourage you to come if we feel we can care for you safely.
-Of course, we would love to welcome everyone who expresses an interest in us.
+At Briarlea, we will only encourage you to move in if we feel we can care for you safely.
+Of course, we would love to welcome everyone who expresses an interest in Briarlea.
 But it wouldn’t feel right to us if we weren’t acting in your best interest.

 So, before you go any further, why not read our guide below on what residential care entails?
 It will give you a better idea about the type of care we provide here at Briarlea.

-And if, after reading, you feel like you’d benefit from something else, we’ve also included information on nursing and palliative care.
+And if, after reading, you’ve realised your needs might be a little different, we’ve also included information on nursing and palliative care.
 We’ve gone on to suggest some great places in the area that provide these services.
 And of course, if you’re still unsure, don’t hesitate to drop us an email.
-Or call us on 01386 830 214.
-We’d be happy to help.
+Or call us on 01386 293 200.
+We’re always free for a chat.

 Frequently ASKED QUESTIONS